steven-JC/redux2/README.md

 Redux2
 ========
-Write less, more specific, the application architectural toolkit, which is based on redux.
+Write less, more specific, the react application architectural toolkit, which is based on redux.

 [![Build Status][travis-image]][travis-url]
 [![Dependency Status][gemnasium-image]][gemnasium-url]